 Let’s take a look:

-- 1 Sweet onion, chopped
+- 1 Sweet onion chopped

-- 1 T. Olive Oil
+- 1 Tablespoon Olive Oil

-- 3 C. Chicken Broth
+- 3 Cups Chicken Broth

-- 1 15-Ounce can Red Kidney Beans
+- 1 15-ounce can can Red Kidney Beans

-- 1 Large jalapeno pepper, seeds and veins removed and fine chopped
+- 1 Large jalapeno pepper seeds and veins removed and fine chopped

-- 1 Chipotle Pepper in Adobo Sauce, seeds and veins removed and chopped
+- 1 Chipotle Pepper in Adobo Sauce seeds and veins removed and chopped

-- 2 t.
-Dried Mexican oregano, crushed
+- 2 teaspoon Dried Mexican oregano crushed

-- 1 t.
-Ground cumin
+- 1 teaspoon Ground cumin

-- 1 t.
-Garlic powder
+- 1 teaspoon Garlic powder

-- ⅛ t. ground red pepper flakes
+- 1/8 teaspoon ground red pepper flakes

-- 2 Boneless, skinless chicken breast halves, cut into bite sized pieces and sauteed until almost done
+- 2 Boneless skinless chicken breast halves, cut into bite sized pieces and sauteed until almost done

 - Shredded Cheddar Cheese or Sour Cream for topping

-- In a Dutch oven cook onion in olive oil over medium heat for about 5 minutes, or until tender.
+In a Dutch oven cook onion in olive oil over medium heat for about 5 minutes, or until tender.
 Add remaining ingredients except for chicken and simmer covered for 20 minutes.

-- Add in cooked chicken and let steep until heated through.
+Add in cooked chicken and let steep until heated through.
 About 5 minutes.

-- Ladle into soup bowls and serve with toppings of your choice, tortilla chips, grated cheese, sour cream or chopped avocado.
+Ladle into soup bowls and serve with toppings of your choice, tortilla chips, grated cheese, sour cream or chopped avocado.
 Or all.

 Southwest Chicken and Bean Soup … It’s What’s for Dinner.